gg582/incuspeed/README.md

 ### Purpose of the Project
 Incus is a powerful manager for system containers and VMs, but it typically operates through a text-based user interface (TUI), and all tasks need to be executed through shell commands.
 This presents a challenge for developers who want to easily set up environments but don't always have access to a full development setup (e.g., on a subway).

 This project aims to solve that problem by providing a management app for Incus containers that makes it easier to set up, manage, and test containers on the go.
-Whether you're developing, testing, or just want to manage your Linux containers from anywhere, this app makes Incus more accessible, especially for non-developers.
+Whether you're developing, testing, or just want to manage your Linux containers from anywhere, this app makes Incus more accessible, especially for developers.

 ### REST API Structure